bagisto/bagisto-docs/docs/2.x/packages/datagrid.md

 ## Introduction

-A DataGrid is a concept of displaying your database records in a tabular format.
-It is a powerful tool that helps you present large amounts of data in an organized way.
-At Bagisto, we have implemented this feature, which allows you to use it to display data in a tabular format or write code from scratch to display data.
-In addition to the basic functionality of DataGrid, we have also implemented additional features such as sorting, filtering, and mass action, which are explained in detail below.
+A DataGrid is a powerful tool for displaying database records in a tabular format, making it easier to present and manage large amounts of data in an organized manner.
+In Bagisto, the DataGrid feature enables you to display data efficiently, with built-in functionalities like sorting, filtering, and mass actions.
+These additional features enhance the basic functionality of DataGrid, allowing you to interact with and manage data seamlessly.
+Whether you use the pre-built DataGrid or write your own custom implementation, Bagisto’s DataGrid provides a robust solution for data presentation and manipulation.

 ## Global Properties of DataGrid

-Here are the global properties of the DataGrid:
+The DataGrid in Bagisto has several global properties that enhance its functionality and customization.
+Below are the key properties and their purposes:

 | Property          | Functionality                                                                                                                                                                                                  |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |